Courts of Jersey: Royal Court

 Originating in the 13th century when the King declared that Jersey should continue to follow Norman law, the Royal Court is the principal and oldest court in Jersey.
-The President of the Court is the Bailiff and the Court is otherwise composed of the island's jurats.
+The President of the Court is the Bailiff and the court is otherwise composed of the island's jurats.
 The Court has jurisdiction over both civil and criminal matters.
-The Royal Court also conducts the Visites Royales - yearly inspections of each of the parishes.
+The Royal Court also conducts the visites royale – yearly inspections of each of the parishes.

 Lower courts

 The Magistrate's and Petty Debts Courts were established by legislation in 1853 to deal with minor criminal and civil cases instead of the Royal Court (although their jurisdiction is generally concurrent with that of the Royal Court, rather than exclusive).
 They are both presided over by the Magistrate, a position which was created as a distinct post in 1864.
 The Magistrate is referred to in the Jersey French of the legislation as the Juge d’Instruction, although his role is not the same as the position with the same title in inquisitorial systems.